Tünel

-Built between 1912–1914, the Metrohan Building (Beyoğlu station) is the northern terminus of the Tünel.
+Built between 1912 and 1914, the Metrohan Building (Beyoğlu station) is the northern terminus of the Tünel.
 It is located at Tünel Square, near the southern end of Istiklal Avenue.

 Demolition of the old Tünel Building in Karaköy (southern terminus of the Tünel, near Bankalar Caddesi), c.
 1968, before it was replaced by the current Karaköy station building.

 The Tünel (Tunnel, designated as the F2 line on the Istanbul transport map) is a historic underground rubber-tyred funicular line in Istanbul, Turkey.
 It has two stations, connecting Karaköy and Beyoğlu.
 The tunnel runs uphill from near the confluence of the Golden Horn with the Bosphorus and is about 573 m long.

-It was inaugurated on 17 January 1875, making it the second oldest underground urban railway in the world, after the London Underground (1863).
+The Tünel was inaugurated on January 17, 1875, making it the second-oldest underground urban railway in the world after the London Underground which opened on January 10, 1863.